Trinity (The Matrix): The Matrix Resurrections

 In the fourth film The Matrix Resurrections, during the 60 year time period after Trinity's death in the Machine City, and the subsequent end of the Machine War, her body was recovered by the machines and is revived, only appearing to age twenty years due to the machine's modifications.
 Trinity was reinserted into the Matrix, where she was given the name "Tiffany" and became a married mother of three.
 She kept her penchant for motorcycles, working in a motorcycle workshop.
 She comes into contact with Neo at Simulatte, as his original identity of Thomas Anderson and she begins to feel that something is not right with her life.

-After Neo is reawakened, he sees Trinity still-plugged-in body in a pod across from him before he is retrieved by machines allied to the humans.
+After Neo is reawakened, he sees Trinity's still-plugged-in body in a pod across from him before he is retrieved by machines allied to the humans.
 Neo enacts a plan to rescue her, but is interrupted by the Analyst; who enters Bullet Time to stop Neo and Trinity from reaching each other.
 The Analyst reveals that as a machine he had rebuilt Neo and Trinity in the real world by discovering that by keeping Neo and Trinity close but not too close to each other they generated a new form of energy that could give more power to the machines when channeled through the Matrix.
 Then he built a new matrix with that in mind, posing as its new Architect.
 In order to keep them subdued, the Analyst suppressed all memories of their life before reinsertion and invented a family for Tiffany in order to dissuade Neo from attempting to form a romantic relationship with her, while himself posing as a therapist for Neo.
 He also created an illusion that covered their real faces.